caproven/ConwaysGameOfLife/README.md

 ## Installation

-The latest update can be found as an executable .jar in the GameOfLife/executables/ directory.
-Either double click it to run or enter "java -jar GoL.jar" into a console.
+The latest update can be found as an executable .jar in the [GameOfLife/executables/](https://github.com/caproven/GameOfLife/tree/master/GameOfLife/executables) directory.
+Either double click GoL.jar to run or enter "java -jar GoL.jar" into a console while in the same directory as the downloaded file.

 ## Tests